View from the Ground

 Discretion.
 Resilience.
 Toughness.

-These are the qualities proving invaluable to groups working for human rights, inclusion and justice as Myanmar navigates increased ethnic tension1, an uncertain political future, a deluge of foreign investment2, and the displacement of thousands3.
+These are the qualities proving invaluable to groups working for human rights, inclusion and justice as Myanmar navigates increased ethnic tension, an uncertain political future, a deluge of foreign investment, and the displacement of thousands.

-The government of Myanmar is targeting progressive leaders, including grantees of Partners Asia whose names we are omitting to protect their identity, with imprisonment and harassment.
-The government is also implementing an intolerant legislative agenda, and recently passed discriminatory “Race and Religion Protection Laws”.
+The quasi-democratic, still military-controlled government of Myanmar is targeting progressive leaders, including grantees of Partners Asia whose names we are omitting to protect their identity, with imprisonment and harassment.
+Influenced by fundamentalist groups, the government is also implementing an intolerant legislative agenda, and recently passed discriminatory “Race and Religion Protection Laws”.
 The laws restrict interfaith marriage, force people to seek government approval before converting religions, and “organize” family planning with a 36-month birth spacing stipulation.

 These un-democratic policies and tactics threaten the openness and progress that has been made over the past few years in Myanmar, and the weeks and months following the election promise to be volatile and dangerous.